ctrl-alt-dev/cloudie/README.md

 Cloudie
 =======

-Cloudie is a simple user interface to browse Open Stack Storage and to manipulate it.
+Cloudie is a simple user interface to browse Open Stack Storage (Swift) and to manipulate it.

 (C) 2012-2013 E.Hooijmeijer and 42 B.V., [Apache 2 licensed](https://www.apache.org/licenses/LICENSE-2.0.html).